Gant/Gant/README_Install.txt

 There are a number of distinct distributions:

           1. Requires a separate Groovy installation.
 There are builds:
-                a.  compiled against Groovy 1.6.8; and
+                a.  compiled against Groovy 1.6.9; and
-                b.  compiled against Groovy 1.7.1.
+                b.  compiled against Groovy 1.7.8; and
+                c.  compiled against Groovy 1.8.0-rc-1

           2. Self-contained, includes all dependent jars.